hbctraining/variant_analysis/lessons/04_alignment_file_processing.md

 * `--INPUT $REMOVE_DUPLICATES_BAM_FILE` Our BAM file once we have removed the duplicate reads. **NOTE: Even though the software is called `SortSam`, it can use BAM or SAM files as input and also BAM or SAM files as output.**
 * `--OUTPUT COORDINATE_SORTED_BAM_FILE` Our BAM output file sorted by coordinates.
 * `--SORT_ORDER coordinate` Sort the output file by **coordinates**
 * `--CREATE_INDEX true` Setting the `CREATE_INDEX` equal to `true` will create an index of the final BAM output.
-The index creation can also be accomplished by using the `BuildBamIndex` command within `Picard`, but this `CREATE_INDEX` functionality is built into many `Picard` functions, so you can often use it at the last stage of processing your BAM file to save having to run `BuildBamIndex` after.
+The index creation can also be accomplished by using the `BuildBamIndex` command within `Picard`, but this `CREATE_INDEX` functionality is built into many `Picard` functions, so you can often use it at the last stage of processing your BAM file to save having to run `BuildBamIndex` after

 Now this script is all set to run!
 Go ahead and save and quit.